Skip to content

 Social Media Karma

 What is the Karmic Wheel?
-Alas, the Examiner is no more, but the Karmic wheel keeps spinning anyway.
+Alas, the Examiner is no more, but the Karmic wheel keeps spinning all the same.

-I was once contacted by a friend, Phil Butler, to write an article for the Examiner.
+I was at one time contacted by a friend, Phil Butler, to write an article for the Examiner.

 Now, Phil and I had known each other for a few years.
-We met through LinkedIn.
+We met through the original Q & A discussions on LinkedIn.

 We have never actually seen each other, in person.
 He’s not even on the same continent as I am.
 Yet I wrote the article all the same.
 It was on an article called Food Addictions and Treatments.